+Prayers

+L O Lord, we have been unfaithful to You and have repeatedly broken Your commandments.
+Save us and the generations that will come after us from Your punishment.
+Fill us with Your Son's zeal for Your house, that we may cast away every idol from our hearts and be devoted to You and Your commandments.

+C Amen.

-- L O Lord, our God, You have brought us out of slavery to sin through Christ Jesus, whom You have made to be our wisdom, righteousness, sanctification and redemption.
-Grant to us in this time of Lent and always a zeal for Your house and Your commandments. - C Amen. - L Heavenly Father, preserve and bless all Christian households, that husbands and wives would live in love and service to each other, that fathers and mothers would diligently bring up their children in nurture and admonition of the Lord, and that children would grow in faith, honor their parents, and be well equipped for service to their neighbors in this life.
+- L O Lord, Your Son's cross and crucifixion are folly to the world, but they are the source of repentance and forgiveness for all His people.
+Preserve the preaching of the cross, that we would continually receive Your blessings of life and salvation by grace through faith in Jesus. - C Amen. - L O Lord, preserve and bless all our households Grant that husbands and wives would live in love and service to each other, that fathers and mothers would diligently train their children in Your word, and that children would trust in You, honor their parents, and serve their neighbors. - C Amen. - L O God, bless our president and all our leaders that we may be governed wisely and justly for the good of all.
+Guard those who protect us, especially our armed forces, police, and firefighters. - C Amen.

-- L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - C Amen. - C I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+- L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless. - C Amen. - L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will.
+Help each of us to bear our crosses with patience and grace. - C Amen. - L O Lord, our Rock and our Redeemer, three days after the temple of Your Son's body was destroyed by wicked men, He raised it up again.
+Grant us faith to look forward to the day when we and all the saints who now rest in Your presence will share in the glory of Jesus' resurrection. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
-Amen.

-- C Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
+Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen.

-- L Let us bless the Lord.

-- C Thanks be to God.

-L The Lord bless us, defend us from all evil, and bring us to everlasting life.
-C Amen.
+Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.

-How Firm a Foundation Lutheran Service Book 728, Lutheran Worship 411, The Lutheran Hymnal 427
+How Firm a Foundation

+Lutheran Service Book 728, Lutheran Worship 411, The Lutheran Hymnal 427